Social security in India: West Bengal

 The term 'education' encompasses secondary and higher secondary education, as well as the various vocational, technical and sports courses available for this age group.
+Although the annual scholarship is payable only when girls reach Class VIII, this criterion is waived for girls with special needs whose disability is 40% or more.

-To ensure an equity focus, the scheme is open only to girls from families whose annual income is R. 1,20,000/- or less.
-For girls with special needs, girls who have lost both parents, as well as for girls currently residing in Juvenile Justice homes, this criterion is waived.
-Although the annual scholarship is payable only when girls reach Class VIII, this, criterion is waived for girls with special needs whose disability is 40% or more.
+Recently, the bar of income has been withdrawn by the State Government, thus every girl can apply for this scheme.
+The scheme was previously only open to families whose annual income was equal to or less than ₹1.2 lakh, but girls with special needs, i.e. girls who have lost both parents, as well as for girls residing in Juvenile Justice homes, had this criterion waived.

 Tamil Nadu

-Amma Unavagam (அம்மா உணவகம்) is a food subsidisation programme run by the Government of Tamil Nadu in India.It is a first of the kind scheme run by any government in India.
+Amma Unavagam (அம்மா உணவகம்) is a food subsidisation programme run by the Government of Tamil Nadu in India.
+It is a first of the kind scheme run by any government in India.
 It has been an inspiration for many states like Odisha, Karnataka and Andhra Pradesh which later proposed similar schemes seeing its success.

 Under the scheme, municipal corporations of the state-run canteens serving subsidised food at low prices.
 The genesis of the scheme could be traced to the concept of rural restaurants promoted by Nimbkar Agricultural Research Institute.

 The literal meaning of the name of the scheme Amma Unavagam is Mother's canteen.
 Amma translates to mother in Tamil, but is also a reference to Chief Minister J Jayalalithaa, who introduced this restaurant chain as part of government schemes aimed at aiding economically disadvantaged sections of society.